 - Credit transfer Students who have completed other masters-level awards, eg PGCE, within the last 10 years are eligible to credit transfer.
 The credit transfer application must be submitted at the same time as the online programme application as retrospective applications are not accepted.

-Core Modules include (all 20 CATS):
+Course Details Core Modules include (all 20 CATS):

 An Introduction to Research Methods: Children, Young People and Education

-This introductory research methods module is compulsory for all Masters students in the School of Social Sciences, Education and Social Work and assumes no previous experience or knowledge of research methods.
+This introductory research methods module is compulsory for all Master's students in the School of Social Sciences, Education and Social Work and assumes no previous experience or knowledge of research methods.
 The aim of the module is to provide a general research overview and to contextualize the broad range of approaches and debates that are evident within contemporary educational research.

-Language Awareness for TESOL
+Language Awareness for Teaching

 This module will consider the different systems and skills of the English language (phonology, grammar, lexis, discourse, speaking, listening, reading and writing) and equip course participants with the skills needed to analyse language for teaching purposes.
 The module will place emphasis on the use of pedagogic grammars and adopt a systemic/ functional approach to grammar.
 Particular attention will be given to the study of spoken and written discourse.

-Language Learning for TESOL
+Language Learning and Teaching

 This module will provide an overview of the key theories associated with language learning and language acquisition in the formal context of the classroom.
 It will offer module participants an opportunity to assess different approaches to the support of learning in a range of TESOL contexts.